Turquoise jay: Order and family

+A perched turquoise jay showing its distinctive black mask in the Tandayapa Valley.

 Related species

 Similar species include the beautiful jay, the black-collared jay, and the white-collared jay.
 The turquoise jay is sympatric with the black-collared jay; both inhabit northwestern South America, though the black-collared jay is less green in color and has a much longer tail.
 The white-collared jay is also prevalent in northwestern South America, but differs in appearance from the turquoise jay by a white forecrown, black undertail, thin white collar, and general darker blue color.
 The beautiful jay is a rare jay that exists only on a thin strip of the western Andes between Colombia and Ecuador.
 It is different from the turquoise jay by a darker color overall, smaller size, and the absence of a black collar.
 The turquoise jay has no subspecies.